carrs-q/VideoWallCDN/README.md

 cmd /k node index.js
 ```
 ## CDN Files
-1. create Folder "cdn" in the rood directory (is already in gitignore)
+1. create Folder "cdn" in the root directory (is already in gitignore)
 2. create Folder in cdn with the project title
 3. insert files (names need to fit the given names)